The Hopstar Number 39 Brewery Tap

 The bar is located just a few yards from Darwen's centre known as the 'Circus'.
 You'll find us in the lower pedestrianised part of Bridge Street.
 If you are arriving by car there is free parking directly opposite.
 By public transport, you have only a 1 minute walk from the Bus Station or about 7 minutes from the Railway Station.

 The bar itself is quite small with a capacity of around 90.
 The tables and chairs layout gives it a warm 'jazz cafe' ambience.
 Out the back we have a sheltered smoking area furnished with low tables and 4 very comfortable sofas.

-The bar also sells draught Real Ciders and Perrys from independent cider makers and was voted CAMRA Cider Pub of the Year in 2014.
+The bar also sells draught Real Ciders and Perrys from independent cider makers and was voted CAMRA Cider Pub of the Year in 2014 and again in 2017.
 We also stock a range of famously strong Belgian beers and lagers.

 Oh the wonderful music!
 Don't come here expecting an average 'pub band', live music at Number 39 is well aside from that beaten track.
 We cater for Jazz, Reggae/Ska, Blues, Western/Bluegrass/TexMex, World/Folk and Roots music as well as other alternative styles.